RomaKudryavtsev/RomaKudryavtsev/README.md

 ### 👨‍💻 About me

-My name is Roman Zandler, Java-developer based in Haifa, Israel.
+My name is Roman Zandler, software developer based in Haifa, Israel.

-I am amazed by the ability to create entire worlds within a program using a limited set of commands, particularly in languages built on the OOP paradigm, such as Java.
+I am amazed by the ability to create entire worlds within a program using a limited set of commands, particularly in languages built on the OOP paradigm, such as Java and Dart.
 I strive to apply my knowledge in practice and make a positive impact on the world.✨

 In my pinned repositories, you can find projects that I have either created or contributed to.
 The majority of them are Java REST services built with Spring Boot or Spring Framework.

-In my free time, I enjoy solving problems on codewars.com and exploring new libraries (Chronicle, Disruptor, Sphinx 4) and technologies (Reactive Programming, AI, Java Concurrency).
+In my free time, I enjoy solving problems on codewars.com and exploring new libraries (Chronicle, Disruptor, Sphinx 4) and technologies (Reactive Programming, AI, Java Concurrency, Flutter).

 [![Profile badge](https://www.codewars.com/users/rmnzndlr/badges/small)](https://www.codewars.com/users/rmnzndlr)